datastax/dsbulk/manual/settings.md

 Default: **null**.

-#### --driver.basic.load-balancing-policy.filter.class<br />--datastax-java-driver.basic.load-balancing-policy.filter.class _&lt;string&gt;_
+#### --driver.basic.load-balancing-policy.evaluator.class<br />--datastax-java-driver.basic.load-balancing-policy.evaluator.class _&lt;string&gt;_

 An optional custom filter to include/exclude nodes.
 If present, it must be the fully-qualified name of a class that implements `java.util.function.Predicate<Node>`, and has a public constructor taking two arguments: a `DriverContext` instance and a String representing the current execution profile name.

 The predicate's `test(Node)` method will be invoked each time the policy processes a topology or state change: if it returns false, the node will be set at distance `IGNORED` (meaning the driver won't ever connect to it), and never included in any query plan.

 By default, DSBulk ships with a node filter implementation that honors the following settings:
-- `datastax-java-driver.basic.load-balancing-policy.filter.allow`: a list of host names or host addresses that should be allowed.
+- `datastax-java-driver.basic.load-balancing-policy.evaluator.allow`: a list of host names or host addresses that should be allowed.
-- `datastax-java-driver.basic.load-balancing-policy.filter.deny`: a list of host names or host addresses that should be denied.
+- `datastax-java-driver.basic.load-balancing-policy.evaluator.deny`: a list of host names or host addresses that should be denied.

 See the description of the above settings for more details.

 Default: **"com.datastax.oss.dsbulk.workflow.commons.policies.lbp.SimpleNodeDistanceEvaluator"**.

-#### -allow,<br />--driver.basic.load-balancing-policy.filter.allow<br />--datastax-java-driver.basic.load-balancing-policy.filter.allow _&lt;list&lt;string&gt;&gt;_
+#### -allow,<br />--driver.basic.load-balancing-policy.evaluator.allow<br />--datastax-java-driver.basic.load-balancing-policy.evaluator.allow _&lt;list&lt;string&gt;&gt;_

 An optional list of host names or host addresses that should be allowed to connect.
 See `datastax-java-driver.basic.contact-points` for a full description of accepted formats.

-This option only has effect when the setting `datastax-java-driver.basic.load-balancing-policy.filter.class` refers to DSBulk's default node filter implementation: `com.datastax.oss.dsbulk.workflow.commons.policies.lbp.SimpleNodeDistanceEvaluator`.
+This option only has effect when the setting `datastax-java-driver.basic.load-balancing-policy.evaluator.class` refers to DSBulk's default node filter implementation: `com.datastax.oss.dsbulk.workflow.commons.policies.lbp.SimpleNodeDistanceEvaluator`.

 Note: this option is not compatible with DataStax Astra databases.

 Default: **[]**.

-#### -deny,<br />--driver.basic.load-balancing-policy.filter.deny<br />--datastax-java-driver.basic.load-balancing-policy.filter.deny _&lt;list&lt;string&gt;&gt;_
+#### -deny,<br />--driver.basic.load-balancing-policy.evaluator.deny<br />--datastax-java-driver.basic.load-balancing-policy.evaluator.deny _&lt;list&lt;string&gt;&gt;_

 An optional list of host names or host addresses that should be denied to connect.
 See `datastax-java-driver.basic.contact-points` for a full description of accepted formats.

-This option only has effect when the setting `datastax-java-driver.basic.load-balancing-policy.filter.class` refers to DSBulk's default node filter implementation: `com.datastax.oss.dsbulk.workflow.commons.policies.lbp.SimpleNodeDistanceEvaluator`.
+This option only has effect when the setting `datastax-java-driver.basic.load-balancing-policy.evaluator.class` refers to DSBulk's default node filter implementation: `com.datastax.oss.dsbulk.workflow.commons.policies.lbp.SimpleNodeDistanceEvaluator`.

 Note: this option is not compatible with DataStax Astra databases.